hayattgd/rustcast/README.md

 - [ ] Clipboard History 20/12/2025
 - [ ] Plugin Support 31/12/2025 (Partially implemented on 15/12/2025)
 - [ ] Blur / transparent background (Partially implemented on 13/12/2025)
-- [ ] Allow variables to be passed into custom shell scripts.
 - [ ] Hyperkey - Map CMD + OPT + CTRL + SHIFT to a physical key
 - [ ] Ability to pick between tabs in firefox / chromium browsers - using
       [Puppeteer](https://pptr.dev/)